 In Hebrew, the process of harvesting olives is called “Masik.”
-Traditionally, a ripe olive tree is shaken and beaten in the beginning of winter, so that the olives that fall from it can be collected.
-In this video work, a machine can be seen shaking the tree, as the olives fall into a net.
-The net is then picked up and used as a sack, which men then carry the olives with.
+A ripe olive tree is shaken at the beginning of winter so that the olives fall from it and can be collected.
+In this video work, a machine is seen shaking the tree as the olives fall into a net.
+The net is then picked up and used as a sack to carry the olives with.

-The men in the video are Palestinian workers, employed in Kibbutz Revivim.
-The young workers wield the sticks, and their movements choreograph a fierce, ritualistic dance around the trees.
-This olive harvest takes a turn that is quite distinct from a mere documentary, appearing like a wild hunt.
+The men in the video are Palestinian workers employed in the orchards of Kibbutz Revivim in the weeks of harvest.
+The young laborers wield their sticks, their nimbly in the air, bringing a fiercely ritualistic dance into mind.
+The filming of a real olive harvest takes a turn that which is not a mere documentary, but rather becoming a wild agrarian hunt.